 Dry the area around the bike.

 Raise handlebars and seat post to highest positions.
-This allows for any sweat or other liquids to air-dry which prevents rusting to the bike.
+This allows for any sweat or other liquids to air-dry, which prevents rusting to the bike.

 Bring the fore and aft to the backmost position.